DavisPL-Teaching/119/README.md

 Homeworks will generally be due at 11:59pm on the due date.
 **I cannot guarantee that late homeworks will be graded.**
 However, I encourage you to update your assignments even after the deadline -- Gradescope will allow you to upload late work up to a few days after the assignment deadline.
 At grading time, we may choose to grade the more recent version at our discretion.

-## Disclaimers
+### Job Scams

 Communication from the instructor will only be sent through official UC Davis email addresses and channels.
 Please be vigilant of job scams impersonating faculty members.
 For more information, visit [UC Davis Job Scams Prevention](https://careercenter.ucdavis.edu/job-and-internship-search/job-scams).

+### Be Nice!

-**Please be kind to each other!**
+Finally: **please be kind to each other!**
 UC Davis has [policies against harassment and discrimination](https://hr.ucdavis.edu/departments/elr/preventing-discrimination-harassment).
 Be inclusive of your classmates in group discussions and in your questions and answers in class.
 If you need to, you may reach me by email to report an issue with a classmate.